audryna2801/yelpRatingPredictor/README.md

 This folder contains all of the optimal arguments for our final model, created by model.py and used in the main.py.

 ### scraped_data
 This contains all of the raw, scraped data from Yelp.
+Datasets are grouped based upon geographical locations.
+In our modelling, we used data from main cities in the United States such as New York, Chicago and Las Vegas.

 ### test_data
 This contains the data that we test on, aka what our merged_data.py creates.